-Like an onion, the Chase Center has many layers — and levels.
+Like an onion, Chase Center has many layers — and levels.
 Inside the stadium, for most people with general seating, you’ll be dining on the main concourse or upper concourse.
-Additionally, there’s a cantina at the rooftop, theater boxes at mid level, and lounges lower down.
+Additionally, there’s a cantina on the rooftop, theater boxes at mid-level, and lounges lower down.
 The most luxurious option is the courtside suites, as close to the action as possible.
 Thrive City, the surroundings immediately outside the stadium, offers a plaza, shops, and restaurants.
 Beyond that, the larger Mission Bay neighborhood also boasts many fun restaurants of its own, always ready to serve the influx of foot traffic on game days.

 Bakesale Betty: The wildly popular fried-chicken lady from Oakland serves buttermilk fried chicken sandwiches, chicken tenders, salads, and fries.
 (Main concourse 300 level, upper concourse 600 level, Budweiser Club 200 level)

-Big Nate’s BBQ: Nate Thurmond was an NBA Hall of Famer, former Warrior, and owner of a old-school barbecue joint.
+Big Nate’s BBQ: Nate Thurmond was an NBA Hall of Famer, former Warrior, and owner of an old-school barbecue joint.
 This revival is a fun throwback, with pulled pork and barbecue brisket sandwiches.
 (Main concourse 300 level, upper concourse 600 level)

 Hot Dog Bill’s: This old-school spot dates back to 1950, and the claim to fame is the burgerdog, previously an exclusive at the Olympic Club near Lake Merced.
-Options are no frills, with burgerdogs, hot dogs, and fries.
+Options are no frills, including burgerdogs, hot dogs, and fries.
 (Main concourse 300 level, upper concourse 600 level, Budweiser Club 200 level)

-Kaiser Permanente Healthy Picks: For the health conscious, Kaiser offers seasonal salads and fruit cups.
+Kaiser Permanente Healthy Picks: For the health-conscious, Kaiser offers seasonal salads and fruit cups.
 (Main concourse 300 level)